[PHOTO] Adama Barrow's Son Dies After Dog Bite

-Habibu Barrow, one of the Gambia’s President-elect Adams Barrow’s five children, has died after been bitten by a dog on Sunday, according to the BBC.
+Habibu Barrow, one of the Gambia’s President-elect Adams Barrow’s five children, has died after he was bitten by a dog on Sunday, according to the BBC.

 Eight-year-old Habibu Barrow is reported to have died on the way to the hospital on Sunday in Manjai near the Gambian capital Banjul.